flipxcrsp/Stakeholder-Mapper/README.md

 ## Getting Started

-This application is built and hosted on [Base44](https://base44.com).
+This application is built & hosted on [Base44](https://base44.com).
 To run your own instance:

 1. Fork the app on Base44
 2. Invite your team members via the Team page
-3. Create your first Account and add Stakeholders
+3. Create your first Account & add Stakeholders
 4. Open the Relationship Map to visualize your buying committee

 ---

 ## License

-MIT
+License to thrill.

+Seriously, if you made it this far, I applaud you. 👏